catalinberta/SpriteAnimJS/README.md

 --

 There you have it, a very easy way to create Sprite Animations in WebGL with fallback to canvas.
-I use it to create smooth particle-based sprite animations in various places on a webpage or game.
+I use it to create smooth particle-based sprite animations in various places in a webpage or in a game.